gottfried-github/e-commerce-api/readme.md

 A product can't have `expose: true` if it doesn't have any photos with `public: true` and/or with `cover: true`.

 I enforce this at the level of write operations in the store (when creating/updating the product and when updating the relevant fields in the product's photos).

+I treat discrepancies in this respect (e.g., when one tries to set `expose` to `true` when there's no `public` photos) as a validation error.

 ### The `time` field
 Time is stored in the format of the number of milliseconds since Unix time (Jan 1, 1970 UTC).
 Any time that's stored is to be treated as UTC time: if the client wants to display the corresponding local time, they should convert the time.
 Likewise, any local time should be converted to UTC before sending it for storage.